sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ### Private Access CIDRS

+For resources accessible at private IP addresses only, it may be necessary, depending upon your networking configuration, to specify additional CIDRs for clients requiring access to those resources.
+There are three private access CIDR variables provided so that you may specify distinct IP ranges needing access for each of the three different contexts:

+1. Cluster API Server Endpoint is Private - use `cluster_endpoint_private_access_cidrs` to indicate the client IP ranges needing access
+2. Jump or NFS Server VMs have only private IPs - use `vm_private_access_cidrs` to indicate the IP ranges for the DAC client VM needing access.
+DAC's baseline module will require SSH access to the Jump VM and/or NFS Server VM.
+3. VPC has no public egress - use `vpc_endpoint_private_access_cidrs` to allow access to AWS private link services required to build the cluster, e.g. EC2.

+For example, with a cluster API server endpoint that is private, the IAC client VM must have API server endpoint access during cluster creation to perform a health check.
+If your IAC client VM is not in your private subnet, its IP or CIDR range should be present in `cluster_endpoint_private_access_cidrs`.

-You can use `default_private_access_cidrs` to set a default range for all created private resources.
-To set different ranges for other resources, define the appropriate variable.
+You can also use `default_private_access_cidrs` to apply the same CIDR range to all three private contexts.
+To set different CIDR ranges for a specific private context, set the appropriate variable.
 Use an empty list [] to disallow access explicitly.

 | <div style="width:50px">Name</div> | <div style="width:150px">Description</div> | <div style="width:50px">Type</div> | <div style="width:75px">Default</div> | <div style="width:150px">Notes</div> |
 | :--- | :--- | :--- | :--- | :--- |